ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-04-09-AnimatorEvent.md

 }
 ```

-It does only two things when each `StateMachineBehaviour` callback is executed.
+`StateEvent` does only two things whenever each `StateMachineBehaviour` callback is executed.

-1. Cache `AnimatorEvent` attached to the same game object.
-It tries to cache `AnimatorEvent` every time each callback is called since the caching field might have been invalidated after disabling and enabling the animator the `StateEvent` is working with.
+1. It tries to cache `AnimatorEvent` every time each callback is called since the caching field might have been invalidated after disabling and enabling the animator the `StateEvent` is working with.
-2. Convey the parameters to the corresponding method of `AnimatorEvent`.
+2. Conveys the parameters to the corresponding method of `AnimatorEvent`.

 ## AnimatorEvent